Make your Reflections work for you while you're writing them, as well as when you refer back to them in the future!

 Capture the whole experience!

-If your experience is the entire semester, wait until the end of the semester to write about it.
+If your experience lasts throughout the entire semester, wait until the end of the semester to write about it.
 If your experience is over the course of an academic year, wait until April or May to write about it.

 Be authentic and honest.